kissenger/jael/README.md

 jael.setPath('./TIFF/');
 </pre>

 Formulate request object, which must be an object with property 'points'.
-Any other properties will be ignored, and not returned in the results object.
+Any other properties will be ignored, and not returned in the results array.
 Points is an array of lat/long coordinate objects in the form shown below.
 Note that longitude is designated by 'lng' not 'lon'.
 Any number of points can be included in the request.<br>
-Note that the ASTGTM_v003 dataset only covers up to +/-83degs latitude; providing above this will return an error.<br>
+Note that the ASTGTM_v003 dataset only covers up to +/-83degs latitude; providing lats above this will return an error.<br>
-Request object is not mutated.
+The request object is not mutated.
 <pre>
 const req = {
   points: [